sanglantes/mean-chess/README.md

 # MeanChess
 Discrete, dishonourable, and semi-automatic Lichess cheat engine.
 Especially optimized for blitz and bullet games.

+I wrote this on a whim in high school.
+Check out [zonolraid45's](https://github.com/zonalraid45/mean-chess) fork that's easier to work with.

 ## Install
 * The code in `meanChess.js` is a Tampermonkey userscript.
 * `chess_server.py` is a Flask server using `python-chess` for chess programming utilities.
 Run it using `python chess_server.py`.
 Before doing so, run `pip install -r requirements.txt`.
 Change `PATH_TO_STOCKFISH` to your local Stockfish engine.